ShahTufail/search-github-repo/readme.md

 🎨 Styling

-This project uses Sass + CSS Modules for modular and maintainable styles.
+This project uses Tailwind CSS for fast and easy styling

 📁 Key Style Files: